pagkly/Zed/Investopedia3/Cash Dividend Explained Characteristics, Accounting, and Comparisons.md

 When a corporation declares a dividend, it debits its [retained earnings](https://www.investopedia.com/terms/r/retainedearnings.asp) and credits a liability account called dividend payable.
 On the date of payment, the company reverses the dividend payable with a debit entry and credits its cash account for the respective cash outflow.

 Cash dividends do not affect a company's income statement.
 However, they shrink a company's shareholders' equity and cash balance by the same amount.
-Firms must report any cash dividend as payments in the financing activity section of their [cash flow statement](https://www.investopedia.com/terms/c/cashflowstatement.asp).
+Firms must report any cash dividend as payments in the financing activity section of their [[[Cash Flow Statement]]](https://www.investopedia.com/terms/c/cashflowstatement.asp).

 The easiest way to compare cash dividends across companies is to look at the [trailing 12-month](https://www.investopedia.com/terms/t/ttm.asp) dividend yields, which are computed as a company's dividends per share for the most recent 12-month period divided by its current stock price.
 This computation standardizes the measure of cash dividends concerning the price of a common share.